On Nikol'skii inequalities for domains in $R^d$: Sharp subsets and further examples

 It remains to consider the case when $x_3>0$.
 As before, by symmetry (rotating about $x_3$-axis), we can assume $x_2=0$ and $x_1=\sqrt{1-x_3^2}\in[0,1)$.
 Then $x_1=\cos\phi$ and $x_3=\sin\phi$ for some $\phi\in(0,\frac\pi2]$.
 We define $T=RH$, where $H(\cdot)=(1,0,0)+\frac12((\cdot)-(1,0,0))$ is the homothety with the coefficient $\frac12$ and center at $(1,0,0)$, and $R(y_1,y_2,y_3)=(y_1\cos\phi-y_3\sin\phi,0,y_1\sin\phi+y_3\cos\phi)$ is the rotation counterclockwise by $\phi$ in the $y_1y_3$-plane.
 It is easy to see that $T(1,0,0)=\x$ and $T(B^3_+)\subset B^3_+$ (as $\phi\in(0,\pi/2]$), $c=\frac18$. \end{proof}

-\begin{remark} It is natural to expect that $\{(1,0,\dots,0)\}$ is a sharp subset of $B^d_p$, $1<p<2$, but we could not either prove this fact or locate it in the literature.
+\begin{remark} It is natural to expect that $\{(1,0,\dots,0)\}$ is a sharp subset of $B^d_\alpha$, $1<\alpha<2$, but we could neither prove this fact nor locate it in the literature.
 Computations in Lemma~\ref{cone_ball_in_p_le_2} would have been much simpler if we only needed to consider $\x=\{(1,0,\dots,0)\}$.
-However, establishing that $\{(1,0,\dots,0)\}$ is a sharp subset of $B^d_p$, $1<p<2$, may, in fact, turn out to be much harder than directly proving Lemma~\ref{cone_ball_in_p_le_2}. \end{remark}
+However, establishing that $\{(1,0,\dots,0)\}$ is a sharp subset of $B^d_\alpha$, $1<\alpha<2$, may, in fact, turn out to be much harder than directly proving Lemma~\ref{cone_ball_in_p_le_2}. \end{remark}

 We continue with $B^3_+$.
 We can inscribe an appropriate ellipsoid with extension into $B^3_+$, as shown below. \begin{lemma} Let $D=\{(x_1,x_2,x_3):x_1^2+x_2^2+x_3^2\le1,x_3\ge0\}$ be a half ball in $\R^3$.
 For every $n\ge1$, there exists an affine transformation $T$ on $\R^3$ with $|\det T|\ge (160n)^{-1}$, such that $TB_2^3\subset D$ and $T\v_n^3=(1,0,0)$. \end{lemma} \begin{proof} We define $T$ as follows: